 •Writing and Revising Student Handbooks and Other Related School Issues in Pennsylvania, Lorman Education Services, Pittsburgh 2002

-•Co-Author, Third Circuit Court of Appeals Gives The Green Light For Malpractice Actions Where An Attorney's Conduct 'Forces' A Client to Settle A Case, Defense Digest, Vol. 2, No. 9, 1996
+•Third Circuit Court of Appeals Gives the Green Light for Malpractice Actions Where an Attorney's Conduct 'Forces' a Client to Settle a Case, Co-Author, Defense Digest, Vol. 2, No. 9, 1996

 •The Uncertain Status of Pennsylvania Law Regarding Social Host Liability of Minors, Defense Digest, Winter 1993/94